max-drake/screen-assistant/js/README.md

 ## Usage

 You must provide your own OPENAI api key, which you can paste into the chat box when you first open the extension.
 You API Key is only stored locally.

+## License

+This software is distributed under the terms of the MIT License.
+This license allows for reuse, modification, and distribution of the code, provided that original attribution is maintained.
+Please note that the authors are not responsible for any liability, damages, or claims that may arise from the use of this code.